Vern Schuppan: Sports cars

-He had a number of other podium finishes in the World Sports Car Championship, including second in the 1973 and 1982 Spa 1000 km, third in the 1983 and 1984 Fuji 1000 km and third in the 1985 Selangor 800 km race.
+Schuppan had a number of other podium finishes in the World Sports Car Championship, including second in the 1973 and 1982 Spa 1000 km, third in the 1983 and 1984 Fuji 1000 km and third in the 1985 Selangor 800 km race.
 Schuppan also placed third in the All Japan Sports Prototype Championship in 1984, 1985 and 1986.

 Other categories

 Schuppan competed in three Indianapolis 500 races.
 These were 1976 (where he won the Rookie of the Year award), 1979 and 1981, with a best result of third in 1981 driving a McLaren-Ford.
 In all, he started 32 CART and USAC Championship races.
 He won the 1974 and 1976 Macau Grand Prix races, dominating the 1974 race, winning by four laps.

-He also won the 1971 British Formula Atlantic Championship and the Singapore Grand Prix in 1973.
+Schuppan also won the 1971 British Formula Atlantic Championship and the Singapore Grand Prix in 1973.
 He was second in 1972 and also second in the Malaysian Grand Prix in 1972.
 He raced Formula 5000 in Europe between 1974 and 1975 and in North America 1974-1976 with some success.

 In his home country Australia, Schuppan won the 1976 Rothmans International Series run for Formula 5000 cars, driving a Lola T332-Chevrolet.
 He placed second in the 1976 Australian Grand Prix at Sandown Park in Melbourne driving an Elfin MR8 Chevrolet, only half a second behind winner John Goss in a Matich A53-Repco Holden.
 He was also runner up in the 1978 Rothmans International Series, driving an Elfin MR8-Chevrolet for fellow South Australian Garrie Cooper, the owner and founder of Elfin Sports Cars and his factory run Ansett Team Elfin.

 When Schuppan was regularly returning home to Australia to race he was also a popular choice as a co-driver for top touring car teams such as Allan Moffat Racing, Dick Johnson Racing and the Peter Brock run Holden Dealer Team in the Sandown 400 and Bathurst 1000 races in the late 1970s and early 1980s.
 His best finish at Bathurst was a fifth place with Dick Johnson in 1978 driving a Ford XC Falcon.
-He drove for the Holden Dealer Team in 1981, partnering John Harvey in a Holden VC Commodore to 4th place in the Hang Ten 400 after starting the race, but never got to drive the car at Bathurst after a broken front wheel sent Harvey into the guardrail and retirement on lap 37.
+He drove for the Holden Dealer Team in 1981, partnering John Harvey in a Holden VC Commodore to fourth place in the Hang Ten 400 after starting the race, but never got to drive the car at Bathurst after a broken front wheel sent Harvey into the guardrail and retirement on lap 37.

 Allan Moffat and Schuppan started on pole and were leading the 1976 Hardie-Ferodo 1000 when their XB Falcon GT Hardtop retired with engine failure in lap 87.
-In a 2013 interview with "Australian Muscle Car" magazine Schuppan told that Moffat's Falcon was the best touring car he ever drove.
+In a 2013 interview with "Australian Muscle Car" magazine, Schuppan told that Moffat's Falcon was the best touring car he ever drove.